 In viral cases, a doctor will advise self-care therapies that do not require medication.
 These include resting properly, taking lots of fluids and using paracetamol and painkillers to alleviate symptoms.

 If you smoke, a doctor will also suggest ceasing your habit for (at least) the duration of the infection, as it will exacerbate symptoms.
 A doctor may consider prescribing antibiotics if you are systemically unwell or at risk of developing complications because of a pre-existing condition, such as heart or kidney disease.

-In the event that a doctor is considering prescribing antibiotics, it's likely that it will be delayed to see if symptoms improve without the need for medication, as bronchitis can often be self-limiting.
+In the event that a doctor is considering prescribing antibiotics, such as Keflex, it is likely that it will be delayed to see if the symptoms improve without the need for medication as bronchitis can often be self-limiting.

 What treatments are there for bronchitis?